Abhishek-Tripathy/MERN-Social-Media/README.md

-# MERN Social Media App
+# MERN Social Media App : VibeHive

 This is a full-stack social media application built using the MERN stack (MongoDB, Express, React, Node.js).
 The application allows users to connect, share posts, and interact with others in real-time.
 It includes features such as authentication, profile management, and real-time chat functionality.